pulumi/docs/content/docs/intro/console/collaboration/project-and-stack-management.md

 <img class="lg:max-w-xl pb-4" src="/images/docs/reference/service/new-project.png" alt="Create a new Pulumi project">

 Click **Create Project** to get started with your project.
-The confirmation page gives you installation, setup, and deployment instructions for your project.
+The confirmation page gives you installation, setup, and stack deployment instructions.

 To create a new project via the CLI, see [pulumi new]({{< relref "/docs/reference/cli/pulumi_new" >}}).